-An analysis of accidents is carried out by the office staff and Teacher with responsibility for Health and Safety on a termly basis.
+An analysis of accidents is carried out by the office staff on a termly basis.
 The findings are then reported to the Head teacher and the governors.
 Any actions required will be identified and acted upon.

 Medical conditions in school with prescribed medicines (Managing medicines)